vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 ```

 All subscribers see the same sequence of data.
-In messaging not all consumers see the same data?!
+In messaging not all consumers see the same data!
+(Possibly had point-to-point messaging in mind)

 Log sequence number acts as a proxy of time.
 A record that comes after another record in the log is newer.